 Physical Therapist in Jersey City, NJ

 Do You Live in or Nearby Jersey City, NJ, and Are Looking for A Skilled Physical Therapist?
 Dr. David Sylvester Specializes in Physical Therapist & Chiropractor Services Near You in Jersey City, NJ.
-For More Information at (201) 433-1955 or Simply Request an Appointment Online.
+For More Information Contact Us or Simply Request an Appointment Online.

 Table of Contents:

 If you are dealing with an injury or condition that causes difficulty with your functional mobility, it is likely in your best interest to see a physical therapist.
 Physical therapy can help alleviate pain and restore complete range of motion, while ensuring that the affected area of your body recovers and heals.
 If you live in or near Jersey City, NJ, we have a team of skilled physical therapists at Harborside Sport & Spine who will tend to your needs with care and expertise.

 Physical therapy isn’t only for those who have suffered a traumatic injury, it is also for those who would like to improve their range of motion and mobility, those who deal with chronic pain, and for those who would like to prevent future injury.

 Physical therapy can be a substitute for surgery, which can be invasive and expensive, and has also delivered effective results for those who choose that route.
 It is also a more holistic alternative to relying upon opioids and pain medication, which can be addictive and contribute to a mental fog while only masking the underlying issues that are causing your pain.

 While physical therapy is great for helping you recover from injury, it is also instrumental in injury prevention.
 If you play high-impact sports or participate in physically demanding activities, physical therapy can help ensure that your body remains in peak condition so that it functions properly while you are active.